openeew/openeew.com/docs/analyze-historic.md

         ).add_to(m)
 ```

-This produces a beautiful, interactive map with the epicenter shown as a crimson circle:
+This produces a beautiful interactive map with the epicenter shown as a crimson circle:

 ![Earthquake epicenter (map produced using folium)](/docs/pythonmap-1.png)_Earthquake epicenter (map produced using folium)_

 ### Getting device locations

-The next step is to see where Grillo's seismic devices were located at the time of the earthquake.
-This is straightforward using openeew:
+The next step is to see where OpenEEW's seismic devices were located at the time of the earthquake.
+This is straightforward using OpenEEW:

 ```python
     # Import the AwsDataClient class